EricMinick/OperatingManual/OperatingManual.md

 ### Essential things about me
 *	**I’m an introvert who likes people:** I enjoy collaborative work and public speaking, but spending time with people drains my energy.
 I love a good conference but will always skip the concert.
 *	**I believe tech can improve the world:** I always look for how products can improve the lives of their users and better the world.
 That’s what gets me up in the morning to work.
 * **I believe in work-life balance:** Routinely working excessive hours will burn someone out.
 With that in mind, I try to respect others' work hours, encourage teammates to take vacations, etc. I expect the same courtesy in return.
 We need to break these guidelines occasionally to get ship done, but those times should be few and consequential.
+Not being burned out provides the capacity to deliver the occasional 14-hour critical crunch day.
 *	**I translate tech-speak to English:** I’m pretty good at translating highly technical concepts to normal English and back, which helps me move between more technical and less technical groups.
 *	 **I like data:** Smart people with clever ideas are still often wrong.
 We should use data to validate our ideas before and after we put them into action.
 Be risk-based when deciding when to check.
 My bias is to try things but validate if they help or hurt.